pc-john/vkperf/ListOfTests.md

 ## Instancing throughput of vkCmdDrawIndexed()

-The test is the same as the [previous test](#instancing-throughput-of-vkcmddraw) except that it uses indexed draw call:
+The test measures instancing throughput when using indexed draw call:

 ```c++
 vkCmdDrawIndexed(